chinkiuc/engg1340_group_project/README.md

 Guess letters and fill the blanks to save the man and win the game.
 The theme of hangman is movies with 3 sub topic to choose from.

+-- The third game is single and multiplayer Tic Tac Toe 3 in a row to win with easy and hard levels to choose from!!

 # Features

 This is a text-guessing game added with different features and functions: